 Let’s get straight to the point.
 If you have bad credit, lenders will tend to charge you more for a mortgage.
-Again, this all comes down to risk and they try and minimise their risk as much as possible by charging more in terms of rates and fees to the borrower.
+Again, this is because of risk.
+As a result, lenders try and minimise risk by charging more in terms of rates and fees.
 This doesn’t mean to say borrowers with adverse credit can’t get some great rates, but be prepared!

 What type of bad credit issues are acceptable?

-All issues are unique to the individual circumstances.
+All issues are unique to individual circumstances.
 Nonetheless, our expert mortgage advisors have secured mortgages for people with all different types of adverse credit.
 These range from defaults, CCJ’s, IVA’s, bankruptcy, debt management plans, arrears, missed payments, little or no credit history, poor credit scores and even repossessions.
-You can visit our bad credit page for more information.

 Even if you have a mixture of bad credit issues, it’s still possible and all depends on other financial factors in your application.